Uptown United facilitates public art projects that enliven our streetscape and highlight our unique, inclusive community.

 Public Art Grant Program

 The Uptown SSA funds a Public Art Grant Program to capture and convey Uptown’s unique identity and sense of place.
-To be considered, there are several goals that application should strive for:
+To be considered, there are several goals that applications should strive for:

 - Nurture a pleasant and safe environment for residents, visitors, patrons, and businesses.